anupamvamsi/mysql-project-fit/README.md

 # mysql-project-fit
-A project on relational database management using MySQL.
+A mini-project on relational database management systems using MySQL.